 “The Business That Can Spend The Most To Acquire A Customer—Wins”.A quote from Dan Kennedy

-This is why you need to optimize every single bit of your sales funnel, increase your conversion rate.
-So, more of the traffic you drive will get converted to be your customer.
+This is why you need to optimize every single bit of your sales funnel, and increase your conversion rate.
+So, more of the traffic you drive will get converted to your customer.
 This is how you can have a virtually unlimited budget for traffic.
 Your front-end offer is enough to cover the traffic cost.

 By that, you will maximize the ROI of your marketing efforts, instead of pouring water into a leaky bucket by driving traffic to a sales funnel that doesn’t convert well.